oliver-dzedou/go-load-balancer/README.md

 # go-load-balancer

-Minimal load balancer built with Go (for learning purposes)
+Minimal load balancer built in Go (for learning purposes)